 Security protocols were introduced in 2014 to help fight email spoofing and phishing.
 Because of these protocols, many spoofed email messages are now sent to user spamboxes or are rejected and never sent to the recipient’s inboxes.

-How Email Spoofing Works
+How Email Spoofing Works and Examples

-The goal of spoofing is to trick users into believing the email is from someone they know or can trust—in most cases, a colleague, vendor or brand.
+The goal of email spoofing is to trick users into believing the email is from someone they know or can trust—in most cases, a colleague, vendor or brand.
 Exploiting that trust, the attacker asks the recipient to divulge information or take some other action.

-For example, an attacker might create an email that looks like it comes from PayPal.
+As an example of email spoofing, an attacker might create an email that looks like it comes from PayPal.
 The message tells the user that their account will be suspended if they don’t click a link, authenticate into the site and change the account’s password.
 If the user is successfully tricked and types in credentials, the attacker now has credentials to authenticate into the targeted user’s PayPal account, potentially stealing money from the user.

 More complex attacks target financial employees and use social engineering and online reconnaissance to trick a targeted user into sending millions to an attacker’s bank account.